 Connectivity: Make sure your location enables you to meet all the connectivity requirements.
 Some mission critical applications may require immense connectivity requirements.
 Depending on the scale of your company, you may need these applications to perform for customers and employees at just one location, or at remote offices around the globe.
 As with network access, this too is less of an issue than it was 10-15 years ago.

 Staffing: Hire employees with the appropriate certifications to ensure the data center runs efficiently.
-Thankfully, this is getting easier with the advancements in data center resources like hyperconverged infrastructures, which require less specialty knowledge, and fewer human resources.
+Thankfully, this is getting easier with the advancements in data center resources like hyperconverged infrastructure, which require less specialty knowledge, and fewer human resources.

-Ability to Expand: Select a location that can accommodate growth and change with your organization’s evolving needs.
+Ability to expand: Select a location that can accommodate growth and change with your organization’s evolving needs.
 With increasing demands on the data center, and your company’s growth, you will need to consider long-term plans when choosing a location.

 It takes a lot of research and analysis to build a successful data center.
 The result is a highly efficient data center facility in a low-risk, cost-effective location.
 This list is not mean to be exhaustive, but more of an overview of important considerations.

 Learn more about what goes into researching and analyzing your data center location in this video by our partner, APC by Schneider Electric.
-For more in-depth data center questions, talk to an experienced Insight specialist.